Optimizing small BERTs trained for German NER: Datasets

 \subsection{Pre-training Data}

-Large amounts of unlabeled text is necessary as input data for pre-training a \ac{BERT}.
+To pre-train a \ac{BERT}, a large amount of unlabeled text is necessary as input data.
 We collected the German Wikipedia and a web crawl of various German newspaper portals to pre-train our \ac{BERT}.
-The dump of the German Wikipedia was preprocessed by the Wiki-Extractor of \citet{Wikiextractor2015} resulting in about 6\,GB of text data.
-In addition, we took another 2\,GB of German text data from different newspaper portals\footnote{We used various German newspaper portals like \url{https://www.faz.net/aktuell/} or \url{https://www.berliner-zeitung.de/}, on August 2020} crawled with the news-please framework of \citet{Hamborg2017} .
+The dump of the German Wikipedia was preprocessed by the Wiki-Extractor~\citep{Wikiextractor2015} resulting in about 6\,GB of text data.
+In addition, we took another 2\,GB of German text data from different newspaper portals\footnote{We used various German newspaper portals like \url{https://www.faz.net/aktuell/} or \url{https://www.berliner-zeitung.de/}, on August 2020} crawled with the news-please framework~\citep{Hamborg2017} .